robstoll/atrium/README.md

 Some assertion functions which I miss myself will follow in the next version.
 They are listed in the [Roadmap](#roadmap) below.

-Atrium does not support (yet):
+Atrium does especially not support (yet):
-- JSON assertion functions
+- specific JSON assertion functions (yet, everything is there as soon as you parse the JSON into a Map/Object)

 # FAQ
 You find frequently asked questions below.